williamsni14463/MMBC-Actuator-PLC/experiments/pt100_openplc_progress_log.md

 | SCLK / GPIO11 | CLK      |
 | GPIO5         | CS       |

-The RDY and 3V3 slots on the MAX31865 should be left empty.
+The RDY and 3V3 slots on the MAX31865 are left empty.

 PT100 wired 4-wire into the MAX31865 screw terminals.